Luis Arraez Player Props: Marlins vs. Reds

 Reds Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Reds pitching staff ranks 20th in MLB.
+- The Reds pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Reds' 4.87 team ERA ranks 26th among all MLB pitching staffs.
+- The Reds have a 4.85 team ERA that ranks 26th among all league pitching staffs.

-- The Reds allow the second-most home runs in baseball (158 total, 1.4 per game).
+- Reds pitchers combine to surrender 160 total home runs at a clip of 1.4 per game (third-most in the league).

-- Williamson gets the start for the Reds, his 15th of the season.
-He is 3-2 with a 4.72 ERA and 55 strikeouts in 68 2/3 innings pitched.
+- Weaver gets the start for the Reds, his 20th of the season.
+He is 2-4 with a 6.98 ERA and 72 strikeouts through 89 2/3 innings pitched.

-- His most recent time out was on Thursday against the Chicago Cubs, when the left-hander went 4 1/3 innings, surrendering five earned runs while allowing four hits.
+- In his last time out on Friday against the Chicago Cubs, the right-hander tossed three innings, giving up four earned runs while surrendering four hits.

-- In 14 games this season, the 25-year-old has a 4.72 ERA and 7.2 strikeouts per nine innings, while allowing a batting average of .246 to his opponents.
+- In 19 games this season, the 29-year-old has amassed an ERA of 6.98, with 7.3 strikeouts per nine innings.
+Opponents are hitting .305 against him.

 © 2023 Data Skrive.
 All rights reserved.